FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/consulting-ab-testing.md

 G(\hat Y) = G(r(Z)) + \varepsilon''
 $$

 This basically means that a pretty good function to control for variance is a recommender system itself!
 Now you can see why CUPAC is so powerful, it is a way to control for variance using a recommender system itself.
 You have all the pieces ready for you.
 HOWEVER!
 You cannot use the recommender system you are currently testing as your $f(Z)$, that would be mean that $D_i$ is correlated with $f(Z)$ and that would violate the assumption of uncorrelatedness.
 Usually, the existing recommender system (the pre-treatment one) can be used for this purpose.
-The finally variable $Y^{cupac}$ then has a nice interpretation it is not the difference between what people _truly_ did and the recommended value, but rather the difference between the two recommender systems!
+The finally variable $Y^{cupac}$ then has a nice interpretation it is not the difference between what people *truly* did and the recommended value, but rather the difference between the two recommender systems!
 Any model is a variance reduction model, it is just a question of how much variance it reduces.
 Since the existing recommender system is good enough it is likely to reduce a lot of variance.
 If it is terrible (which is why they hired you in the first place) then this approach is unlikely to work.
-But in my experience, existing recommendations are always pretty good in the industry it is a question of finding those last few drops of performance increase.
+But in my experience, existing recommendations are always pretty good in the industry it is a question of finding those last few drops of performance increase. pandoc version 3.5